NREL/fastsim/docs/content/background/what-is-fastsim.md

 shared, replicated, and debated across many stakeholders.

 Across NLR's suite of analysis software, FASTSim also serves as a core simulation layer that can feed downstream tools for routing, cost of ownership, market adoption analysis, and more.
+For NLR tools related to FASTSim, see [](related-tools.md).